Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 used to identify if a car parking space is free or busy.
 The powerful library OpenCV provides a wide range of features for computer vision applications.
-It is widely used across many different industries, including robotics, driverless cars, medical imaging, and more.
+It is widely used across many different industries, including robotics, driverless cars, medical imaging, and more.\[refencer\]

-To extract useful information or features, OpenCV processes visual data, such as photos or videos.
 Image filtering, feature detection, object recognition, and tracking are just a few of the techniques that OpenCV offers to process and analyze visual data.
 (Boesch, 2023)

 Several pre-trained cascading classifiers, including the well-known Haar cascades for face detection, are available in OpenCV for object